- BTU’s per gallon = 91,547

 Who owns the tank on my property?

-Typically the propane company maintains ownership and liability of the propane tank, unless the property owner has chosen to purchase the tank outright.
+Typically propane gas companies maintain ownership and liability of the propane tank, unless the property owner has chosen to purchase the tank outright.
 If the property owner has purchased the tank then a copy of the bill of sale should be retained, as this proves ownership.
 Whoever owns the tank has the responsibility of maintaining it.

 Who can fill my tank?

-I have a different supplier.
+I have a different propane supplier.
 Can I choose Boulden?

 Yes!
-If you don’t want to stay with the gas company who happens to have their tank on the property you’ve just purchased, then simply call Boulden.
+If you don’t want to stay with the propane supplier who happens to have their tank on the property you’ve just purchased, then simply call Boulden.
 Usually we can work out a ‘tank swap’ with another propane company and avoid digging up your yard.
 If a fair & equitable tank swap can be negotiated there is typically no charge to the previous, or new homeowners.

 Can I purchase my propane tank?